Alusus/Nashir/readme.md

 ```

 * Initialize the Nashir library in your project.
 You can set the `verbose` value to true to get more
   info during the process.
-The first arg of the `initialize` macro is the name of the project, while
+The arg of the `initialize` macro is the instantation statement of the
+  driver used for publishing.
+Instantiating the driver may require providing arguments.
+For example
-  the second argument is the port number at which the server is initialized.
-The project name is
+  the Alusus Net driver requires two args: the name of the project and the port number at which the
-  used to set the name of the published project on Alusus Net.
+  server is initialized.
+The project name is used to set the name of the published project on Alusus Net.

 ```
 Nashir.verbose = false;
-Nashir.initialize["<ProjectName>", 8000];
+Nashir.initialize[Nashir.AlususNetDriver(String("&lt;ProjectName&gt;"), 8000)];
 ```

 * Set the the list of assets and build dependencies.